-Since Dalriada's appointment there have been no transactions, as no payments into the Scheme have been accepted, either by way of contribution or transfers-in.
+For the year in question, as far as Dalriada is aware, there have been no transactions, as no payments into the Scheme have been accepted, either by way of contribution or transfers-in.
 As a result, there have been no transaction costs.

-Under the terms of its appointment, the fees of Dalriada and its advisers fall as a debt due from the employer.
-However, this company was put into compulsory liquidation in February 2018 and it is uncertain whether there will be sufficient assets to meet the costs.
+Ongoing, under the terms of its appointment, the fees of Dalriada and its advisers will fall as a debt due from the employer, Bothbridge Limited which was dissolved in September 2016.
 In this situation the terms of appointment set out that costs (or "charges") should be met from Scheme funds.

-Due to the mismanagement of the Scheme by its previous trustees and the subsequent actions taken by Dalriada since appointment, it is inevitable that the Scheme has incurred, and will continue to incur, significantly higher ongoing costs than would be the case for a similarly sized but conventional scheme.
+Due to the mismanagement of the Scheme by its previous trustees and the subsequent actions taken by Dalriada since appointment, it is inevitable that the Scheme will incur significantly higher ongoing costs than would be the case for a similarly sized but conventional scheme.